 - States and territories (states) receive all revenue collected by the Australian Government via the Goods and Services Tax (GST). - It is allocated using the principles of horizontal fiscal equalisation, which is designed to equalise the states' fiscal capacity to provide public services to a similar standard.

-Examples of differences between states to raise revenue and their expenses
+Examples of why there might be differences between states in raising revenue and in spending

 Revenue